pyOpenSci/software-peer-review/open-source-software-peer-review/aims-and-scope.md

 significant difference in the areas above.

-We recommend that packages highlight differences from and improvements over overlapping packages in their README and/or vignettes.
+We recommend that packages highlight differences from and improvements over overlapping packages in their `README` and/or vignettes or get started tutorials.

 We encourage developers whose packages are not accepted due to overlap to still consider submittal to other repositories or journals.